Gary Brewer and the Kentucky Ramblers: "40th Anniversary Celebration" CD (2020)

 Being in the music business and on the road for 40 years, Gary Brewer has written and recorded a lot of material.
 He decided to release an album with some of his greatest hits with a new twist and his current band.
 "40th Anniversary Celebration" has 14 tracks and features guests on nearly all of them.
 Including: Sam Bush, The Travelin' McCourys, Russell Moore, Dale Ann Bradley, Doug Phelps (of the Kentucky Headhunters), T. Graham Brown, Ashton Shepherd, and Ralph Stanley II.

 The lead single "Goin' Up Shell Creek" received quite a bit of praise with its release prior to the full album.
 It was premiered by notable publication, American Songwriter, on March 23, 2020.
 Since its premiere, "Goin' Up Shell Creek" topped the APD Global Radio Charts for nearly a month, and has been played many times on Sirius XM station, Bluegrass Junction.
-Two of the other tracks were also premiered by notable publications.
-Track number 13, "Big Train" (featuring Doug Phelps of Grammy-winning band, the Kentucky Headhunters), was premiered in Vents Magazine on May 22, 2020 to offer an exclusive preview of the rest of the record.
 "Big Train" also received airplay on Sirius XM station Bluegrass Junction.
 Track number 3, "Daddy and the Old Oak Tree", was premiered by The Bluegrass Situation on May 27, 2020.